AY2526S1-CS2103T-T12-2/tp/docs/UserGuide.md

 ### Deleting a tutorial : `delete`

-Deletes the specified tutorial from the address book.
+Deletes the specified tutorial from the TAbs.

 Format: `delete INDEX`